Reduce Your Income Protection Premiums

-Did you know there were a number of steps you can take to reduce your income protection premiums?
-Many clients come to us because they simply can’t afford their premiums.
-We have come up with the 6 steps we follow to help our clients save on their premiums.
+Did you know there are a number of steps you can take to reduce your income protection premiums?
+Many people have to cancel their income protection policy when they can’t afford their premiums any longer.
+We have come up with 6 steps to help you save on their premiums, so you can keep your cover.

 |Level of Cover||$6,250/month|